-Note In this context, the Microsoft 2007 Office System Driver and the 2010 Access Database Engine are considered Microsoft Office components.
+In this context, the Access Database Engine Redistributable and Access Runtime are considered Microsoft Office components.
 The term "server-side" also applies to code that is running on a Windows workstation, if the code is running from a Windows workstation other than the interactive station of the user who is logged on.
 For example, code that is started by Task Scheduler under the SYSTEM account runs in the same environment as "server-side" ASP code or as DCOM code.
 Therefore, many of the issues that this article describes may occur.
 For more information about Windows workstations and about COM, see the "More Information" section and the "References" section.

 All current versions of Microsoft Office were designed, tested, and configured to run as end-user products on a client workstation.
 They assume an interactive desktop and user profile.
 They do not provide the level of reentrancy or security that is necessary to meet the needs of server-side components that are designed to run unattended.